-MF Consultant Richard Mann began his career in the Royal Marines, before completing UK Special Forces selection to serve with the Special Boat Service (SBS).
-In this article he explores how the debrief element of military training and operations can be applied to improve and sustain performance in a business context.
+Friend of MF, Richard Mann, began his career in the Royal Marines, before completing UK Special Forces selection to serve with the Special Boat Service (SBS).
+Below he explores how the debrief element of military training and operations can be applied to improve and sustain performance in a business context.

 The debrief element of training and operations drives the pursuit of excellence in the Royal Marines/SBS and helps bring clarity to lessons learned for future operations.

 Critically it is a standardised and expected part of the process.
 This ensures every individual and team naturally reviews their part in the operation in order to feedback to the wider group.

 This approach creates an environment where people can learn and feedback how they saw the operation unfold from their perspective.
 This would include what they felt went well, what they may improve upon and what they may develop - or change - in the future.

 The process is also there to challenge and critically review outcomes in an objective manner.
 It is not about searching for scapegoats.